The Perfect 2-Day Itinerary To Busan I Wish I had On My First Visit

 Haeundae Beach

-Haeundae Beach is easily the most famous beach in Busan and once you get there, you’ll understand why.
+Haeundae Beach is easily the most famous beach in Busan, and once you get there, you’ll understand why.
 It has a lively, fun atmosphere, loads of cafés, restaurants, and activities, plus a wide stretch of beautiful sand that’s perfect for beach walks or just soaking up the sun.

 It’s located on the eastern side of the city, so it’s a bit farther from Busan Station.
 But if you’re all about those beach vibes, Haeundae is a fantastic place to base yourself.